International or Foreign Driving Licences and UK Provisional Licence.

 “While your full licence is valid, you can drive any type of small vehicle shown on your licence for up to 12 months from the time you started living in Great Britain.
 To continue to drive after this you must pass a GB driving test before the 12-month period ends.
 If you get a GB provisional licence during this period, you will not have to display ‘L’ plates or be supervised by a qualified driver, and you will be able to drive on motorways.
 If you do not pass a test within the 12 month period, you will not be allowed to drive as a full licence holder and the conditions of a GB provisional licence will apply.
 If you do not apply for a provisional licence within 12 months, you must stop driving and get a GB provisional licence”

-For those that don’t trust the police response, here’s a couple from the DVLA
+If you for some reason doubt the police response, here’s a couple of replies from the DVLA

 “My sister is using her Turkish driving license to drive in UK.
 She needs to get the UK driving license before the first 12 months.
 My question is: does she lose the right to drive with her Turkish driving license after she applies for the UK provisional driving license? ”